Gisborne, Victoria: Media

 The town receives all of Melbourne's metropolitan digital television channels, including Channel 31.
 The town also receives television from Mount Alexander but signals from Melbourne are much stronger.
 The town is largely serviced by major publication newspapers such as The Age, but Gisborne also receives free weekly regional news from the Midland Express, as well as a monthly Gisborne-dedicated publication, the GREAT Gisborne Gazette.

 Gisborne features as a backdrop for several films and television series, including Nightmares & Dreamscapes: From the Stories of Stephen King.
 In 2022, Gisborne South was chosen as the filming location for the reality television series The Block.

 Education

-The town has two public primary schools and one public secondary school, Gisborne Secondary College.
+The town has three public and two Catholic primary schools, as well as one public secondary school, Gisborne Secondary College.
 The Gisborne Montessori School and Candlebark (alternative school) provide additional options.
-A third public primary school, Willowbank Primary School, is set to open in 2022 in Gisborne South.